dallonf/bacon-grunt/README.md

 };
 ```

-For comparison, here's the same Gruntfile written without Bacon.
+For comparison, here's the same Gruntfile written without Bacon and [load-grunt-tasks](https://github.com/sindresorhus/load-grunt-tasks) (a fellow warrior in the battle against messy Gruntfiles).
 Notice how you need to scroll back and forth between the `grunt.registerTask()` calls and the `grunt.initConfig()` section in order to understand it:

 ```js
 module.exports = function(grunt) {